bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 ./geth --config ./config.toml --datadir ./node --diffsync --cache 8000 --rpc.allow-unprotected-txs --txlookuplimit 0
 ```

-Note: Make sure you use the version of geth you downloaded with wget above, and not your local installation of geth, which might be the wrong version.
+Note: Make sure you use the version of `geth` you downloaded with `wget` above, and not your local installation of `geth`, which might be the wrong version.

 ### Sync From Genesis Block (Not Recommended)

-1.Build from source code
+1. Build from source code

 Make sure that you have installed [Go 1.13+](https://golang.org/doc/install) and have added `GOPATH` to `PATH` environment variable